Chilham Castle and King’s Wood

 Online registration via racesignup only.
 Punching starts between 11.00-13.00.
 You will be required to choose a 15 min start slot as part of the advanced entry.
 Please try to stick to your chosen start window to ensure appropriate social distancing can be maintained at the start.

-The start will be self-service as much as possible.
-Please ensure you Clear your dibber on entering the start lane, and punch the Check box, (for safety check and to enable SIAC dibbers).
+The Starts will be self-service as much as possible.
+Clear and Check dibbers will be situated in between the 2 start lanes.
+Please ensure you Clear your dibber on entering the start lane, and punch the Check box as you move forward, (for safety check and to enable SIAC dibbers).